24 Apr Migraine Management for Parents

 Raising a child is a beautiful yet challenging experience.
 Now, imagine adding a chronic, throbbing headache to the daily parenting routine.
 While it may seem easier to reach for the medicine cabinet, learning how to manage a migraine before it arises can help keep the focus on the family, rather than pain.
 While there is no cure-all solution for migraine, there are some tips to help manage the headache while carrying on as normally as possible.

 Parenting is full of surprises, including exposure to new and numerous headache triggers at home.
 Headache can be triggered by everything from certain scents to weather and loud noises.
 Additionally, migraine can be hypersensitive to changes in diet, sleep or excessive stress levels, all of which parents are exposed to daily.
 Pinpointing the trigger can prevent future pain and ease the stress of parenting.
 Using a tracking app can organize your body’s triggers so you know what to avoid.

 Kids are curious, so they will likely want to know why mom or dad is acting differently.
 On a non-headache day, sit the children down and talk to them about headache and migraine.
 Explain to them how it feels and what helps manage the discomfort.
 Since kids tend to align their reactions with their parent’s, make sure to explain it effectively without mentioning fears or over describing the pain.
-Try to avoid scaring them and offer them ways they can help during a migraine or headache.
+Try to avoid scaring them and offer them ways they can help during a migraine or headache attack.

 As an additional resource, people living with migraine disease and headache disorders can visit the National Headache Foundation’s healthcare provider finder to connect with a qualified headache healthcare provider.